This salmon bibimbap is an incredibly delicious bowl of contrasting flavours and textures – earthy, tangy, sweet and spicy.

 I’ll do a recipe with beef soon using a stone pot.
 Here in the UK, you can get them online, but they are fairly expensive, especially after postage and packaging.

 With a spoon, chopsticks optional, and mix it all up!
 Then dig in, adding more gochujang sauce as you go along.
 Or in my case, more kimchi too!
 Yes, I love the stuff!

 I can’t believe I don’t have a kimchi recipe on my blog.
 I make it regularly for myself and for clients.
 Just this past weekend, someone begged me to make them a quick kimchi.

 Salmon Bibimbap Recipe

-- salmon is my favourite fish and here, it commands attention with every mouhthful
+- salmon is my favourite fish and here, it commands attention with every mouthful

 - the spinach lends a grassy earthiness

-- the carrots imparts a touch of sweet
+- the carrots impart a touch of sweet

 - the marinated cucumbers add a salty, tangy flavour

 - the kimchi, again, lends a tangy and slightly spicy dimension, besides being good for you

 - the egg – well, who doesn’t love fried eggs?